rikhuijzer/PrecompileSignatures.jl/README.md

 In other words, this package cannot easily extract all types mentioned in the union in this case.

-## How dow does this package relate to SnoopCompile?
+## How dow does this package compare to SnoopCompile?

 Like this package, [SnoopCompile.jl](https://github.com/timholy/SnoopCompile.jl) can also generate precompile directives.
 Where this package does it by reading code and signatures, SnoopCompile runs code to find directives.